LaToya Forever

 LaToya Howard, better known under the name LaToya Forever, is a Canadian YouTube personality and author, best known for her eponymous YouTube channel as well as her video blog channel "LaToya's Life".
 In 2012, she was the official Vibe TV host at the American Music Awards and in 2015 and 2017 she participated in the Buffer Festival.
-Her self-named main channel on YouTube has more than 1 million subscribers with more than 125 million views.
-Her debut book, an autobiography titled "LaToya's Life: Uncut Mishaps of a YouTube Star", was released on November 8, 2016.
+She published an autobiography in 2016.

 Early life

 LaToya Howard was born in the Toronto suburb of Scarborough, daughter of professional baseball player Nigel Wilson and Debbie Howard, both of Trinidadian descent.
 Howard has seven younger siblings.
 Around the time, LaToya was 11–14 years old (middle school age) her family moved to the United States to allow her mother to get a college education.
 While living in the United States, Howard's family would often have to move from place to place, making it difficult to develop any strong friendships while she was growing up.
 Instead, she turned to creating videos and posting them online as an outlet for her feelings.
 She would later relocate to Toronto, Ontario.